hebcal/hebcal-js/README.md

 Return the name of the city nearest to the given coordinates.

 The coordinates can be given either as numbers, or as arrays of `[deg, mins]`.
+The array format is deprecated as of v2.1.

 ## `Hebcal.defaultCity`